retroelec/T-HMI-C64/README.md

 The joystick can also be used to load and launch single filed games, eliminating the need for a keyboard:

-- Open OSD Menu: Press and hold fire button 2 for 2 seconds.
+- Open OSD Menu: Press and hold fire button 2 (fire button 1 for the CYD board) for 2 seconds.
 - Close OSD Menu: Press fire button 1.

 Menu navigation (post-reset):